Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: Discussion and Conclusions

 Regarding the $\beta$-band hypersynchrony hypothesis of Parkinson's disease \cite{Kuhn08}, the model thus importantly shows that DBS actually abolishes $\beta$-band synchrony, which also in the model is prevalent in GP without stimulation.
 Hence, the model faithfully replicates what is known from clinical and animal model studies both on the cellular and on the network activity pattern levels.
+The model produces clusters of local travelling waves, more pronounced in the parkinsonian state.
+Remarkably, in the experimental findings of \cite{Cag15}, it has been found that the analysis of local field potential recordings from the subthalamic nucleus and globus pallidus of patients with Parkinson's disease show beta band propagation waves within the globus pallidus.

-Further, the model predicts that a tonically firing GPi projection under DBS will result in regular firing of the thalamus, which in turn will essentially follow the cortical input - while under PD conditions, in fact thalamic firing was very sparse and irregular, and did not faithfully mirror cortical signals.
+Further, the model predicts that a faster firing GPi projections under DBS will result in regular firing of the thalamus, which in turn will essentially follow the cortical input - while under PD conditions, in fact thalamic firing was very sparse and irregular, and did not faithfully mirror cortical signals.
 These results are supported by studies in a parkinsonian animal model in rhesus monkeys \cite{Xu08}, where STN-DBS (as in Fig.\ \ref{fig:DPS_T}) produces a change in the pattern and periodicity of neuronal activity in the basal ganglia thalamic network, resulting in a regular, higher-frequency firing pattern in the thalamus.

 Moreover, macroscopic properties can be derived from our model.
 Since these essentially mirror local field potential activity, these properties can be used to test predictive modelling in future studies.
+For example in \cite{HE10} similar changes in the critical exponent \emph{a} (which characterises the distribution of power spectrum) were found.
+They explain these differences by different areas of activation during the experiments.
+In our case, this exponent is the slope of the linear approximation in Fig.\ \ref{fig:Fouriertot}.
+Our analysis shows that the slope can be distinguish between normal parkinsonian and DBS state.
 Further, the model also allows to extract variables such as a macroscopic synchronisation and GPi synaptic activity indices which theoretically allow for predicting the probability of transition into parkinsonian state, which might pave the way for feedback control of DBS in the future \cite{Popo18,Popo19,Manos18}.